 Although the Issuer is wholly-owned by the Hong Kong Government, the Hong Kong Government does not provide any form of guarantee in respect of the Issuer's borrowings or other obligations, including the Notes to be issued under the Programme.
+The repayment obligations of any Notes issued under this Programme remain the sole obligation of the Issuer.
+The ownership or control which may be exerted by the Hong Kong Government on the Issuer does not necessarily correlate to, or provide any assurance as to the Issuer's financial condition.

 In addition, and notwithstanding the above, if the Issuer is partly or fully privatised, its credit standing could be adversely affected.

-Guarantee relating to subsidiary
+Guarantee relating to the Issuer's subsidiaries